Marble, Granite and Travertine Window Sills

 We have 5 standard stones that we use for window sills.
-These are Nuevo Carrara White, Travertine, Crema Sahara Marfil, Absolute Black Granite and Pure White Thazoz.
-Due to their natural and neutral looks, these are the preferred stones of interior designers, contractors and homeowners in order to best match existing or future flooring.
+These are Nuevo White Carrara White Marble, Travertine, Crema Sahara Marfil Marble, Absolute Black Granite, and Pure White Thazoz Marble.
+Due to their natural and neutral looks, these are the preferred natural stones of interior designers, contractors and homeowners in order to best match existing or future flooring.
 You can read more about the best material for windowsills from our blog.

 Do You Sell Direct to the Public?

 No. Marble window sills are readily available at most specialty tile warehouses, flooring supply stores or building supply stores.
 Please fill in the form on the Contact Us page and we will direct you to a location or a website where you can order individual pieces.

 Window sills are very fragile.
 Special packing and handling are required.
 We use nationwide shipping companies to ship our crates.
 Our high volume allows us to negotiate very competitive rates for crates to your warehouse.
 Since we only sell full crates, an order must be at a minimum of 1 crate (50 or 100 pieces depending on merchandise packaging).

 Our window sills are packed in strong wood stackable crates which are suitable for nationwide shipping.